kevinsilva/full-stack-open/part6/redux-anecdotes/README.md

 # Redux-Anecdotes

-Let's make a new version of the anecdote voting application from part 1.
+A new version of the anecdote voting application from part 1 using redux and redux toolkit as state management.

 ## Development